 The warlock chuckled.
 “I already am.”

 As the warlock closed in, a dagger in his hand, he stopped short of killing the paladin.
 “You know,” he started.
-“You’ll be the third Remnants member to die at my hands.
-It’s unfortunate, really, that you decided to attack me in Silithus.
+“You’ll be the third Academby member to die at my hands.
+It’s unfortunate, really, that you decided to fight.
 If only you had known how deeply I hold a grudge.”

-The warlock’s face twisted with rage.
+The warlock’s growled with rage.
 “Very well then, if you wish to die in severe pain—”

 Purple tendrils spiked up from the ground with great speed, wrapping around the warlock and tightly gripping his arms and legs so that he was rooted in place.